kajzerkasia/GYMtrainingPlannerFront/README.md

 * add more error handling

 ## Ideas for extending the application 📈
-* the ability to add more training plans (in progress in the development version)
+* the ability to add more training plans (done)
 * admin (trainer) and user (protege) mode
-* adding a calendar for planning training on given days and marking the beginning and end of the training plan
+* adding a calendar for planning training on given days and marking the beginning and end of the training plan (in progress)
 * proteges can save their progress

 ## Fun fact 🤡